-Which means that the camera underexposes your face (bad) and the light in the background is still totally blown out and distracting (also bad).
+This means that the camera underexposes your face (bad) and the light in the background is still totally blown out and distracting (also bad).

-B. Create some distance between you and your background, and minimize distractions.
+B. Create some distance between you and your background and minimize distractions.

 A distracting background makes your video look b-rate.
 The background should be simple and clean.

 If all you have is a whiteboard — great!
 Maybe draw something on it, like your logo, or a simple slogan.